primus-labs/DVC-Brevis/README.md

 - **Computation via zkVM**

   - **Account ID**: Parses  `github_id_in_html` and  `github_id` to extract two github IDs.
 Performs a strict comparison between them: If they do not match, terminate the verification process with an error.
 If they match, set this GitHub ID as the user's unique identifier and account ID.
+(Output: Hash)

   - **Contributions Number**: Parse the  `contribution` field to extract the specific number of contributions.
+(Output: Plaintext)

   - **Registration Time**: Parses the `years` array to find the earliest years as the account registration time.
+(Output: Plaintext)

 - **Attestation data in plaintext**